What is an Account Statement?

 A statement of account is a report sent to your customers to show how much money they owe.
 It is a list of all the invoices and credit notes that are outstanding.
 An invoice is issued to a client when goods or services are sold on credit.

-The report will show the following information, invoice date, reference number, details and amount due.
-The amount outstanding may also be split between current invoices (not due for payment), 30-60 days overdue, 60-90 days overdue and 90 days and over.
+The statement of account will include the following information, contact details, invoice date, reference number, details, amount due and how to pay.
+The amount outstanding may also be split between current invoices (not due for payment), 30-60 days overdue, 60-90 days late and 90 days and over.

 A customer will use a statement to check that the invoices and credit notes they have on their accounting system match the details on the report.